Dual Spires

 "Dual Spires" is the 12th episode of the fifth season of the American comedy-drama television series Psych, and the 75th episode overall.
 The episode was directed by Matt Shakman and written by Bill Callahan and series star James Roday Rodriguez.
 It originally aired December 1, 2010.

 The episode is a homage to the television series Twin Peaks and features seven cast members of the series: Sherilyn Fenn, Sheryl Lee, Dana Ashbrook, Robyn Lively, Lenny Von Dohlen, Catherine E. Coulson, and Ray Wise.
-After receiving an e-mail inviting them to a cinnamon festival, Shawn Spencer (Roday Rodriguez) and Burton "Gus" Guster (Dulé Hill) travel to the quirky small town of Dual Spires.
+After receiving an e-mail inviting them to a cinnamon festival, Shawn Spencer (James Roday Rodriguez) and Burton "Gus" Guster (Dulé Hill) travel to the quirky small town of Dual Spires.
 Once there, they are caught up in the mysterious drowning death of teenager Paula Merral.

 "Dual Spires" received generally positive reviews from critics.
 According to the Nielsen ratings system, it drew 3.543 million viewers, with a 2.2/4 share among all households and a 1.3/4 share among those aged 18–49.